e-gun/HipparchiaGoServer/README.md

 ### TODO (in vague order of priority)

-* morphology tables: ῥώμη, etc. will trigger "verb"... : you cant trigger on a single hit; you have to compare total form counts
 * WithinXWordsSearch() needs to have more corner cases checked
 * room to improve lemma highlighting